ioBroker/ioBroker.admin/src-rx/src/SCHEMA.md

                 // - json - json editor
                 //   - height in px or % or em

-                // - language
+                // !- language
-                //   - system (use system from system.config as default)
+                //   - system (allow the usage of the system language from system.config as default)

                 // !- certificate
                 //   - certType: public, private, chained